How to use the 'replace' Command (with examples)

 replace path\to\file_or_directory path\to\destination_directory /a

-This use case is useful when you want to add files from the source directory to the destination directory without replacing any existing files.
-It ensures that the files from the source directory are appended to the files in the destination directory.
+Motivation: There are times when you want to add new files from the source to the destination without replacing any existing files.
+This flag ensures that any files not already present in the destination will be added, preventing accidental overwrites while expanding the contents of the destination directory.

 Explanation: